datakurre/blog/content/blog/2021/08/jupyter-lite/index.md

 One more thing...
 -----------------

 Well, I would not be blogging about this, if JupyterLite was not also capable of running [Robot Framework](https://robotframework.org).
-Robot Framework support makes embedded JupyterLite capable of many kind of scripting and maintenance tasks, which would benefit from the step-by-step logging capabilities of RobotoFramework.
-(Yet, don't expect many Robot Framework ecosystem packages to be compatible with in-browser execution.)
+Robot Framework support makes embedded JupyterLite capable of many kind of scripting and maintenance tasks, which would benefit from automatic step-by-step logging.
+(But, for now, don't expect many Robot Framework ecosystem packages to be compatible with in-browser execution.)

 ![Executing Robot Framework in-browser to fetch external task data from Camunda](fleamarket-robot.png)